zerolawtech/SFT-Protocol/docs/data-standards.rst

 Entity Identifier
 (LEI) <https://www.gleif.org/en/about-lei/iso-17442-the-lei-code-structure>`__:

-    The International Organization for Standardization (ISO) 17442 standard defines a set of attributes or legal entity reference data that are the most essential elements of identification.
-The Legal Entity Identifier (LEI) code itself is neutral, with no embedded intelligence or country codes that could create unnecessary complexity for users.
+*The International Organization for Standardization (ISO) 1744standard defines a set of attributes or legal entity reference data that are the most essential elements of identification.
+The Legal Entity Identifier (LEI) code itself is neutral, with no embedded intelligence or country codes that could create unnecessary complexity for users.*

 For natural persons, a hash is produced from a concatenation of the
 following: